 Children and vulnerable persons

 The Royal Osteoporosis Society does not promote its lotteries to children and has taken steps to ensure that under age gambling does not occur.
 You cannot buy or claim to buy lottery chances on behalf of any other person.

-◆ Where possible we check our database to ensure persons are above the legal age limit before data is supplied for the use of a lottery.
+- Where possible we check our database to ensure persons are above the legal age limit before data is supplied for the use of lottery marketing

-◆ In the event that a request to cease mailing lottery packs is received from a vulnerable person’s carer, we would remove their details from our mailing database immediately.
-If the person has been sent a lottery pack as a result of their details being supplied to us through a cold list, we will give the carer details of how to have that person’s details removed from the list owners mailing records as well.
+- In the event that a request to cease mailing lottery packs is received from a vulnerable person’s carer, we would remove their details from our mailing lists immediately

 The majority of people do gamble responsibly.
 It may help you to keep your gambling under control by remembering the following: